 Distributors are the third party between either the manufacturer and the wholesaler, or the wholesaler and the retailer.
 In addition to this, they also often take care of the marketing, sales, and services for buyers.

 B2B2C (business-to-business-to-consumer) eCommerce is a type of B2B eCommerce that puts businesses directly in contact with consumers, eliminating the middleman between B2B and B2C.

 Businesses in all industries use B2B eCommerce, including:

 B2B vs B2C eCommerce

 What is the difference between B2B and B2C eCommerce?
 B2C eCommerce is the selling of goods from businesses to individuals, while B2B eCommerce is one business selling goods to another.

 Whereas B2C eCommerce transactions are typically low value and high volume, B2B eCommerce transactions are usually high value and low volume.
 The majority of B2C prices are non-negotiable, while B2B transactions are often tailored to the customer with negotiable price points.

 What to look for in a B2B eCommerce provider

-Here are the key things to consider when looking for a B2B eCommerce provider:
+Use the guide below to assess some of the key things to consider when looking for a B2B eCommerce provider:

 Does it meet your requirements?